RFritzsche/rfritzsche.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD-candidate in the graduate programme ["Interaction of Grammatical Building Blocks (IGRA)"](https://www.philol.uni-leipzig.de/graduiertenkolleg-interaktion-grammatischer-bausteine/) at the University of Leipzig.
-My pronouns are he/him.
+I am a PhD-candidate in the graduate programme ["Interaction of Grammatical Building Blocks (IGRA)"](https://www.philol.uni-leipzig.de/graduiertenkolleg-interaktion-grammatischer-bausteine/) at the University of Leipzig.
+My pronouns are he/they.

 I am mainly interested in syntax and the syntax-morphology interface but sometimes also in phonology.
 More specifically:

 - (Non-canonical) Agreement
 - Syntactic microvariation
 - Interactions between movement and agreement
+- Anti-Locality and anti-local agreement
 - Welsh Syntax
+- Syntax of Nakh-Daghestanian languages
 - Tone

 ## Contact